I'm Your Woman (film)

 I'm Your Woman is a 2020 American neo-noir crime film set in the 1970s and directed by Julia Hart from a screenplay by Hart and Jordan Horowitz.
-It stars Rachel Brosnahan, Arinzé Kene, Marsha Stephanie Blake, Bill Heck, Frankie Faison, Marceline Hugot and James McMenamin.
+It stars Rachel Brosnahan, Arinzé Kene, Marsha Stephanie Blake, Bill Heck, Frankie Faison, Marceline Hugot, and James McMenamin.
 Brosnahan plays Jean, a woman on the run after her husband, who is involved with organized crime, mysteriously goes missing.

 The film's world premiere occurred at AFI Fest on October 15, 2020.
-It was given a limited release on December 4, 2020, followed by a December 11 release on Amazon Prime Video by Amazon Studios.
+It was given a limited theatrical release on December 4, 2020, followed by a December 11 release on Amazon Prime Video by Amazon Studios.
 The film received generally positive reviews, with praise for Brosnahan's performance and Hart's direction.

 Plot

 Jean is a housewife in the late 1970s, married to Eddie, a professional thief.
 The couple are unable to have or adopt children, something Jean has long since made her peace with.
 One day, Eddie mysteriously procures a baby boy for Jean to raise.
 Sometime later, Jean is awakened in the night by one of Eddie's business partners, Jimmy, who gives her a bag of money and instructs Jean to go on the run; she is handed over to a man named Cal, who Jimmy promises will help her.
 Jean learns from Cal that Eddie has gone missing and that everyone is looking for him.
 Cal relocates Jean and her baby, Harry, to a vacant house in the suburbs, with strict instructions not to make any friends or acquaintances.

 Jean struggles with loneliness in her new surroundings and, defying Cal's instructions, befriends her widowed neighbor, Evelyn.
 After a late-night walk with Harry, Jean realizes that her home has been broken into and calls a number Cal gave her before escaping to Evelyn's house.
 There, she discovers some of Eddie's former associates, who believe Jean knows where to find him and beat Evelyn for her location before tying her up.
 Cal arrives and rescues Jean and Harry, killing everyone else including Evelyn; Jean is horrified, but Cal tells her Evelyn's death was her fault for not listening to him.